 - Gently boil the eggs.
 When you hard cook eggs, it’s important that they remain in hot water long enough to cook but they don’t need to be at a full, rolling boil.
 Instead, put the eggs into a pan of warm tap water over medium-high heat.
 When the water comes to a full rolling boil, immediately place the lid on the pan and remove it from the heat.
 Allow the eggs to stay in the hot water for 20 minutes.

-- Use an ice bath to stop the cooking.
+- Use an ice bath or very cold water to stop the cooking.
 After 20 minutes, use the lid to carefully drain the hot water from the pan, leaving the eggs inside.
-Place the lid back on the pan and shake the pan up and down 3 to 4 times (like when you make popcorn).
-As a result, the egg shells will partially crack.
-Next, place the hard boiled eggs into an ice water bath.
-That’s just a fancy term for a big bowl full of ice cubes with 1 to 2 cups of cold water added to it.
+Next, place the hard boiled eggs into an ice/cold water bath.
 Leave the eggs there for at least 5 minutes.
 This will stop the eggs from cooking and cool them down enough to handle.

 - Peel eggs under water.
 When you peel the eggs, do so in the cool water of the ice bath.
 It helps the shells to slip off more easily.
 If you need to crack them a little more, pull them from the water and tap them gently on the kitchen counter or other hard surface.